 Yes, newborns can usually sleep anytime, anywhere, however once the 6-week sleep regression hits, it’s a little tricker to get your newborn to sleep so be cognizant of overstimulation.

 If your newborn has been awake for 60 minutes and doesn’t look like they are going to fall asleep anytime soon, get to a dark, quiet space and try some calming tricks.

 If you are out and about, and it’s time for your little one to sleep, use a portable sound machine, and a well-ventilated car seat cover to help create a dark, comfortable sleep space that is free of stimulation.

 Recap on the 6-week sleep regression

-The most important thing to remember is that sleep regressions don’t last forever!
+The most important thing to remember is that sleep regressions don’t last forever, even at 6 weeks!
 I mean, that’s not super comforting as this is the first of many sleep regressions headed your way…. but no need to dwell on that right now!
 One step at a time, you’ve got this!